 The Company's headquarters is located in an owned office building in Lincoln, Nebraska, of which 62,000 square feet are used for the Company's operations.
 This facility houses all the capabilities necessary for NRC's survey programming, printing and distribution, data processing, analysis and report generation, marketing, and corporate administration.
 The Company's Canadian office is located in a rented 2,600 square foot office building in Markham, Ontario.
 The operations of TGI are located in San Diego, California, where the Company leases 6,100 square feet of office space.
-MIV's operations are located in Wausau, Wisconsin, and Minnetonka, Minnesota, where the Company leases 8,500 and 1,300 square feet of office space, respectively.
+MIV's operations are located in Wausau, Wisconsin, where the Company leases 8,500 square feet of office space.